 In the wake of advancing algorithm-based indexing and ranking is a dynamic search engine optimization (SEO) environment that continues to evolve into a intuitive and rewarding process for small businesses that do it right.

-In the early days, SEO was about cramming tons of keywords into a headline and stuffing link loops into your poorly written pages — among the other shortcut tactics that undermined the objective of quality.
-These processes were largely what we call “black-hat” tactics these days.
+In the early days, SEO was about cramming tons of keywords into a headline and stuffing link loops into poorly written pages — among the other shortcut tactics that undermined the objective of quality.
+These processes are largely what we now call “black-hat” tactics.

 Now, SEO is leveraged heavily on content quality with meaningful context and user experience.
 If you take the time to develop engaging content that people will find useful, SEO crawlers will reward you.

 These SEO advancements are good for everyone involved, and you don’t have to be overly technically with this type of SEO either.
 You just need to get your mind right and focus on what’s important — your customers and what they need.

 Here are five SEO basics every business website should hold to:

 Lately, both Google and Bing — the undisputed kings of search engine use — have stressed the importance of mobile optimization and even introduced mobile-first indexing late last year.

 Make no mistake: this is not just a passing trend, but a development process you need to follow.
 More and more internet users prefer browsing the web from their mobile devices.
 Moreover, they expect to get the same seamless experience regardless of the devices they’re using.

 Social media is long past being just an entertainment tool; it’s also one of the most valuable SEO basics.
 The content you share on your social media profile can improve your ranking and get your site to the top of search engine results.
 However, if you want social media use to be effective, you need to base it on a consistent and well-thought-out strategy that should integrate your SEO needs as well.